nidkil/vuetify-with-storybook/README.md

     $ vue add storybook
     ```

     The Storybook plugin injects two additional commands, `storybook:build` and `storybook:serve` into vue-cli-service.
-You can see all injected commands by running:
+You can see all injected Vue CLI 3 commands by running:

     ```
     $ npx vue-cli-service help